-Item Des cription · · report to associate with this step.
-Click the folder icon to select a file in the orts Library. the control of the co e report is form-enabled, then you can specify how the file is opened when user opens it from the Process task pane: Form in the client(default) Form in web browser Spreadsheet option only displays if the selected report is form-enabled.
-FE: When using the Axiom Excel Client with Excel 2013 or 2016, Axiom forms always open in the user's browser instead of within the application, ardless of this setting.
+Item Description Selected Report The report to associate with this step.
+Click the folder icon to select a file in the Reports Library.
+Open Form As If the report is form-enabled, then you can specify how the file is opened when the user opens it from the Process task pane: Form in the client(default) Form in web browser Spreadsheet This option only displays if the selected report is form-enabled.
+NOTE: When using the Axiom Excel Client, Axiom forms will always open in the user's browser instead of within the application, regardless of this setting.